Joey Meneses Player Props: Nationals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 3.97 team ERA that ranks 10th among all MLB pitching staffs.
+- The Rangers' 3.95 team ERA ranks 10th across all MLB pitching staffs.

-- Rangers pitchers combine to surrender the sixth-fewest home runs in baseball (90 total, one per game).
+- The Rangers allow the eighth-fewest home runs in baseball (92 total, one per game).

-- Bradford gets the start for the Rangers, his fifth of the season.
-He is 0-1 with a 4.98 ERA and 24 strikeouts in 21 2/3 innings pitched.
+- Heaney makes the start for the Rangers, his 17th of the season.
+He is 5-5 with a 4.12 ERA and 89 strikeouts in 83 2/3 innings pitched.

-- In his last appearance -- in relief on Monday -- the lefty tossed 2 1/3 scoreless innings against the Houston Astros without surrendering a hit.
+- In his last appearance on Sunday, the lefty threw five scoreless innings against the Houston Astros while surrendering three hits.

-- The 25-year-old has an ERA of 4.98, with 10 strikeouts per nine innings, in six games this season.
-Opponents have a .228 batting average against him.
+- The 32-year-old has an ERA of 4.12, with 9.7 strikeouts per nine innings, in 16 games this season.
+Opponents have a .229 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.